-- Anticipates or recognizes the existence of a problem - Identifies the true nature of the problem by analyzing its component parts - Effectively uses both internal and external resources to locate and gather information; examine information obtained for relevance and completeness; recognizes important gaps in existing information and takes steps to eliminate those gaps; recalls previously learned information that is relevant to the problem; organizes information as appropriate to gain a better understanding of the problem - Integrates previously learned and externally obtained information to generate a variety of high quality alternative approaches to the problem - Skillfully uses logic and analysis to identify the strengths and weaknesses, the costs and benefits and the short and long-term consequences of different approaches - Decisively chooses the best solution after contemplating available approaches to the problem; makes difficult decisions even in highly ambiguous or ill-defined situations; quickly chooses an effective solution without assistance when appropriate - Commits to a solution in a timely manner and develops a realistic approach for implementing the chosen solution; observes and evaluates the outcomes of implementing the solution to assess the need for alternative approaches and to identify lessons learned - Uses scientific rules and methods to solve problems
+- Anticipates or recognizes the existence of a problem - Identifies the true nature of the problem by analyzing its component parts - Effectively uses both internal and external resources to locate and gather information; examine information obtained for relevance and completeness - Recognizes important gaps in existing information and takes steps to eliminate those gaps - Recalls previously learned information that is relevant to the problem; organizes information as appropriate to gain a better understanding of the problem - Integrates previously learned and externally obtained information to generate a variety of high quality alternative approaches to the problem - Skillfully uses logic and analysis to identify the strengths and weaknesses, the costs and benefits and the short and long-term consequences of different approaches - Decisively chooses the best solution after contemplating available approaches to the problem; quickly chooses an effective solution without assistance when appropriate - Effectively engages leadership in making difficult decisions in highly ambiguous and ill-defined situations. - Commits to a solution in a timely manner and develops a realistic approach for implementing the chosen solution; observes and evaluates the outcomes of implementing the solution to assess the need for alternative approaches and to identify lessons learned - Uses scientific rules and methods to solve problems - Identifies new and better processes or procedures

-6. Ethics: Describing the importance of personal ethics and legal responsibility
+6. Ethics and Integrity: Demonstrating the importance of personal ethics and legal responsibility

-- Anticipates or recognizes the existence of a problem - Evaluates and justifies decisions based on ethical reasoning - Evaluates alternative responses to workplace situations based on personal, professional, ethical and legal responsibilities and employer policies - Identifies and explains personal and long-term consequences of unethical or illegal behaviors in the workplace - Interprets and explains written organizational policies and procedures
+- Anticipates or recognizes the existence of a problem - Evaluates and justifies decisions based on ethical reasoning - Evaluates alternative responses to workplace situations based on personal, professional, ethical and legal responsibilities and employer policies - Identifies and explains personal and long-term consequences of unethical or illegal behaviors in the workplace - Interprets and explains written organizational policies and procedures - Understands and respects our customers' organizational policies. - Has not embarrassed oneself through internet postings